-CAR evaluations of Servicing Carrier Special Investigative Units will be based on their performance in accordance with the following guidelines:
+CAR evaluations of ARC's Special Investigative Units will be based on their performance in accordance with the following guidelines:

-1. Each Servicing Carrier is required by Article IV of the Plan of Operation to maintain a Special Investigative Unit to investigate suspicious claims for the purpose of eliminating fraud.
+- 1. Each Servicing Carrier is required by Article IV of the Plan of Operation to maintain a Special Investigative Unit to investigate suspicious claims for the purpose of eliminating fraud.
 A Special Investigative Unit shall be staffed by experienced salaried employees who are adequately trained in the recognition and investigation of insurance fraud.
 An SIU must have at least one full time employee whose responsibility is principally directed towards the recognition and investigation of fraud.
-The work of a Special Investigative Unit may be supplemented by closely supervised independent adjusters or investigators.
+The work of a Special Investigative Unit may be supplemented by closely supervised independent adjusters or investigators. - 2.
+Each ARC shall ensure that all automobile insurance claims, where there is a suspicion of fraud, are referred promptly to its Special Investigative Unit.

-- 2. Each Servicing Carrier shall ensure that all automobile insurance claims, where there is a suspicion of fraud, are referred promptly to its Special Investigative Unit. - 3.
-Each Servicing Carrier SIU shall maintain on paper, bearing its company name, a log of cases referred to it containing at least the following information: - Date of Referral Date of Loss Claim Number Policyholder Type of Claim Amount of Claim Amount Paid Date Completed
+3. Each ARC SIU shall maintain a log of cases referred to it containing at least the following information:

+Date of Referral Date of Loss Claim Number Policyholder Type of Claim Amount of Claim Amount Paid Date Completed

-Copies of active pages of the log shall be mailed at the end of each calendar quarter to:
+Copies of active pages of the log shall either be mailed or submitted electronically at the end of each calendar quarter to: